Lesson 5 - Thirteen Colonies and the Seven Years' War

 Thirteen colonies

-The English continued to set up more colonies, until by 1760 there were thirteen in all.
 In 1760 there were two and a half million people living in the thirteen colonies.
 About two million of the settlers had emigrated from Europe, most of them from Britain and Ireland.
 They went for various reasons.
 Some wanted to escape from religious persecution.
 Others hoped to make their fortunes in a new world where land was cheap and work plentiful.
 About half a million Americans had no such hopes.
 They were the slaves.
 They had been captured in Africa and sold as slaves to white Americans who needed labourers to grow cotton, sugar and tobacco in the hot southern colonies.
 They and their children and their children's children could never hope to enjoy the freedom of the new world.
 How Britain ruled its American colonies The thirteen colonies were part of the British Empire.
 In 1760 its king was George III.
 George ruled his Empire with the advice of his parliament, which was made up of wealthy landowners.
 George appointed a governor to rule each colony in his name.
 Each colony also had an elected Assembly which advised the governor about what the colonists wanted.
 For many years this system worked well.
 The colonists had a great deal of freedom.
 They could raise their own taxes and decide how to spend most of the money.
-But the governor kept them in touch with what the king wanted. |
+But the governor kept them in touch with what the king wanted and the king often wanted tax. |

 The Seven Years' War